seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 *Exit EDGAR*

 Some blood drawn on me would beget opinion.
 *\[Wounds his arm]*

-Of my more fierce endeavour: I have seen drunkards
+Of my more fierce endeavor: I have seen drunkards
 Do more than this in sport.
 Father, father!
+Stop, stop!
+No help? /

 *Enter GLOUCESTER, and Servants with torches*

 **GLOUCESTER**
-Now, Edmund, where's the villain?
+/ Now, Edmund, where's the villain?

 **EDMUND**
 Here stood he in the dark, his sharp sword out,
 Mumbling of wicked charms, conjuring the moon
-To stand auspicious mistress,--
+To stand auspicious mistress,-- /

 **GLOUCESTER**
-But where is he?
+/ But where is he?

 **EDMUND**
 Fled this way, sir.
 When by no means he could--

 **GLOUCESTER**
 Pursue him, ho!
-Go after.
+Go after. /

 *Exeunt some Servants*

-By no means what?
+/ By no means what?

 **EDMUND**
 Persuade me to the murder of your lordship;